 Stick to fewer products

-Taking care of your skin whilst shaving means you’ll want to use a pre-shaving scrub to prep your skin, a shaving gel or cream to ensure your razor glides smoothly, and a post-shaving balm to close your pores and re-hydrate your skin.
+Taking care of your skin whilst shaving means you’ll want to use a pre-shave scrub to prep your skin, a shave gel or cream to ensure your razor glides smoothly, and a post-shave balm to close your pores and re-hydrate your skin.
 Why add any other unnecessary products to the mix?
 Our shave gel doesn’t lather, so it naturally doesn’t need a brush.
 Our shave cream, on the other hand, lathers well in your hands with only water, so you really don’t need a brush either.
 Stick to the only products you really only need, and you’ll have a simpler process that saves you money and time.

 So there you have it, our reasons for not developing a shaving brush.
 Would you still opt for a shaving brush?
 Let us know your thoughts on Twitter!